 Students must have completed all required financial aid forms by the first day of the semester to avoid having to pay the initial cost of tuition, fees, books, and supplies themselves.
 Financial aid forms and materials submitted after the beginning of the semester will be processed as quickly as possible.
-Because FSEOG funds are limited, awards from these programs are made on a first-come basis to the neediest Pell Grant recipients until funds are exhausted.
-Federal Work-Study is awarded on an ongoing basis to eligible students with interest in, and the skills required for the job assignment.
+Because FSEOG funds are limited, awards from these programs are made to the neediest Pell Grant recipients until funds are exhausted.
+In addition to Pell eligibility, preference is given to students with dependents.
+Federal Work Study is awarded on an ongoing basis to eligible students with interest in, and the skills required for the job assignment.

-Please Note: If a student's schedule includes a mini-term course that begins midterm, the amount of the Pell Grant award may change when the mini-term begins.
+Please Note: If a student's schedule includes a miniterm course that begins midterm, the amount of the Pell Grant award may change when the mini-term begins.
 The Office of Financial Aid may be contacted to determine if there will be an adjustment to the Pell Grant award.